Carleton-Web-Dev-Club/bootstrap-openstack/README.md

 # bootstrap-cwdc

-A collection of utilities to setup the CWDC openstack cluster.
+A collection of utilities to setup and maintain the CWDC openstack cluster.
 Some cool things include:
-- Ansible Playbooks
+- Ansible Playbooks (./playbook)
-- Scripts to autogenerate host lists
+- Utility Scripts (./scripts)
-- Script to rebuild/reset specific instances
+ - Wipe all openstack instances
-- Ceph-deploy configuration file

-This is missing a lot of information
+ - Unseal one/multiple vault instances from the initial bootstrap output
+ - Use openstack network data to generate a /etc/hosts file
+- Job specifications for most active jobs